Juneteenth: Early Juneteenth celebrations

 Formerly enslaved people in Galveston rejoiced after General Order No. 3.
 One year later, on June 19, 1866, freedmen in Texas organized the first of what became annual commemorations of "Jubilee Day".
 Early celebrations were used as political rallies to give voting instructions to newly freed African Americans.
 Other independence observances occurred on January 1 or 4.

+While that date did not actually mark the unequivocal end of slavery, even in Texas, June 19 came to be a day of shared commemoration across the United States – created, preserved, and spread by ordinary African Americans – of slavery's wartime demise.

 In some cities, Black people were barred from using public parks because of state-sponsored segregation of facilities.
 Across parts of Texas, freed people pooled their funds to purchase land to hold their celebrations.
 The day was first celebrated in Austin in 1867 under the auspices of the Freedmen's Bureau, and it had been listed on a "calendar of public events" by 1872.
 That year, Black leaders in Texas raised $1,000 for the purchase of 10 acres of land, today known as Houston's Emancipation Park, to celebrate Juneteenth.

 The observation was soon drawing thousands of attendees across Texas.
 In Limestone County, an estimated 30,000 Black people celebrated at Booker T. Washington Park, established in 1898 for Juneteenth celebrations.
 The Black community began using the word Juneteenth for Jubilee Day early in the 1890s.
-The word Juneteenth appeared in print in the Brenham Weekly Banner, a white newspaper from Brenham, Texas, as early as 1891.
+Usage of the word Juneteenth was reported on in the Brenham Weekly Banner, a newspaper from Brenham, Texas, as early as 1891.
 Mentions of Juneteenth celebrations outside of Texas appeared as early as 1909 in Shreveport, Louisiana.